makerdao/community/governance/polls/CAIS Bootstrap Funding - May 15, 2023.md

 ---
 # Poll: CAIS Bootstrap Funding - May 15, 2023

-The Arbitration Facilitators have placed a Governance Poll into the voting system on behalf of the Ecosystem Facilitators.
+The Ecosystem Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, May 15 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**